minetest-mods/throwing/README.md

 --[[
 Name: Arrow name.
 If it doesn't contain ":", the "throwing:" prefix will be added.
 Definition: definition table, containing:
-  * itemcraft (optional, you may want to register your own craft or to make the arrow uncraftable): item used to craft the arrow.
-  * craft_quantity (optional, defaulting to 1 if itemcraft is non-nil, pointless otherwise): quantity of arrows in the craft output.
   * tiles (essential): tiles of the arrow.
   * target (optional, defaulting to throwing.target_both): what the arrow is able to hit (throwing.target_node, throwing.target_object, throwing.target_both).
   * allow_protected (optional, defaulting to false): whether the arrow can be throw in a protected area